Shreyash1811/Shreyash1811.github.io/_posts/2020-05-28-Garbage_classification.md

 tags: [Image Classification]
 header:
   image: "/images/garbage_classification/header.png"
-excerpt: "Building a basic convolution Neural Network to classify the type of waste using Keras"
+excerpt: "Objective of the post is to build a convolution Neural Network to classify the type of waste from the images provided using Keras to automate the task of manually segregating recycling waste from non recycling waste"
 mathjax: "true"
 ---